-Physical therapy is a health profession dedicated to the improvement of the quality of life through the prevention, rehabilitation, and management of acute or prolonged movement dysfunction, pain, and other health-related conditions.
+Physical therapy is a profession dedicated to: prevention, rehabilitation, and management of acute or prolonged movement dysfunction, pain, and other health-related conditions.

 The Clarke University Physical Therapy Program was fully accredited in 1998 by the Commission on Accreditation for Physical Therapy Education (CAPTE).

 For more information on this program, please contact the admissions office at (800)383-2345 or email@example.com.